How Cuemath offers Premium 1:1 Math Tutoring at a Fraction of US Market Rates?

 According to tutor.com, parents and students pay anywhere between $25 - $80 per hour for a private math tutor.
 The cost might further increase for high school or SAT tutors.

-Compared to US tutor market standards, Cuemath's prices per session are $25 for K-7 grades and $32 for 8-12 grades.
+Compared to US tutor market standards, Cuemath's prices per class start at $15 for K-7 grades and go up to $32 for grades 8-12.

 The cost vs value is what this blog answers.
 We compare Cuemath with popular math tutoring programs and discuss how Cuemath offers premium 1:1 tutoring at a fraction of US market rates.